Damião Experiença: Biography

 Well known for his unsociable personality, he always avoided interviews and attention from the media, even refusing to give autographs or sign any documents.
 (Rogério Skylab, one of Damião's most enthusiastic fans, has dedicated his 2002 album Skylab III to him; in 2012 he tried to interview Damião for his talk show Matador de Passarinho, but he vehemently declined the invitation.
 Jô Soares also tried many times to interview the musician, to no avail.)
 In 1994 he was invited for a guest appearance on the debut album by experimental rock band Professor Antena, to which he agreed; however, he refused to sign the record label's contract, and never received any money or credit on the album for his part.
 Soon after he began a long hiatus, in which he only appeared throughout sporadic shows (one of them famously alongside Lulu Santos) and did not release any further albums, and at a certain point of the early 2000s was even presumed dead.

-He resurfaced in 2007, releasing two albums: Sarafina 1937 and Amorzinho 1914, the names of his mother and father, respectively.
+He resurfaced in 2007, releasing two albums: Sarafina 1937 and Amorzinho 1914, the supposed names of his mother and father, respectively.
 In 2009 he toured around São Paulo in a series of shows, alongside avant-garde bands Zumbi do Mato and Supersimetria, and musicians Rogério Skylab, Walter Franco and his son, Diogo Franco.
 After these performances he began yet another hiatus, alleging that he could no longer perform because of his advanced age and failing health, and that he was running short of money to put up with more albums as often as before.
 His final known release was the 2013 compilation Cemitério Nazista II; it was his only album not to come out through his usual label, Gravadora Planeta Lamma, founded by himself.

 Damião never married and, as far as it is known, had no children.
 Until the final days of his life, he lived alone in a run-down and rubbish-filled apartment next to the Cantagalo–Pavão–Pavãozinho favela complex, receiving a monthly disability pension from the Navy.
 Sometimes he could be spotted wandering aimlessly through the streets of Ipanema and the General Osório Square, mistaken for a beggar by passersby unaware of his musical career.
 He died on December 10, 2016, aged 81, and was buried two days later at the Saint John the Baptist Cemetery.
 Only two people (a fan of his who happened to be around and a neighbor) attended his funeral.